 Herman Van Roey is a self-made artist from Antwerp, Belgium.
-As a child he wished to take art-school, but his parents didn’t approve of that, even when they were proud of his drawing abilities.
-After becoming a clinical laboratory assistant and working in that field for 18 months, chemistry couldn’t charm him anymore, so he started to pursue his other great passion: metaphysics, both eastern and western.
+As a child he wished go to art-school, but his parents didn’t approve of that, even though they were proud of his drawing abilities.
+After becoming a clinical laboratory assistant and working in that field for 18 months, chemistry couldn’t charm him any more, so he started to pursue his other great passion: metaphysics, both eastern and western.
 He’s been active as a counsellor for over 30 years.

 About 12 years ago, a channelled message urged him to take up silk-painting.
 Soon after becoming fascinated by the glimmer and vibrant colours of it, melted wax was introduced as a new technique and enrichment.
 Since then Herman has been mixing different techniques and trying out unconventional ones such as airbrushing on silk, but batik appears to be something that “sticks”.